ghc-proposals/ghc-proposals/proposals/0000-allow-constraint-type-synonyms-in-deriving-heads.md

 Since checks are applied to rewritten code, they might miss original context or show non-original AST.
-I believe such problems could be solved by means of tracking relation to original AST.
+I believe such problems could be solved by means of tracking relation of transformed AST to original AST.

 ### Proposed solution